XOOMAR

 XOOMAR analysis: Europe has been treating extreme heat too much like an emergency episode.
 The WHO language points to something harsher.
 Heat now needs the same standing status as flood risk, winter energy security or pandemic readiness: planned for before it arrives, not improvised during the peak.

-Related XOOMAR reading: 150 Million Swelter as Europe Heatwave Records Shatter and France Hits Top Alert as Europe Heatwave Turns Deadly.
+Related XOOMAR reading: 150 Million Swelter as Europe Heatwave Records Shatter, France Hits Top Alert as Europe Heatwave Turns Deadly and Budapest 40C danger zone.

 The numbers behind the heatwave: 1,300 deaths, 41.7C in Germany, 40.5C in Poland